Our Coastal Kitchen Renovation Step by Step

 I wanted to keep the backsplash clean and simple.
 I’ve found when you add accents to the backsplash you tire of them.
 Besides, backsplash accents are trendy.
 Trends come and go while clean and simple is timeless.

 I’m thrilled with our kitchen renovation.
 But, there’s one detail I’ll change in our next kitchen.
 When I design our future kitchen from scratch, I’ll eliminate the upper cabinets.
 I love the industrial vibe of open shelving.
 I’m a minimalist with little to no clutter.
-So, an upper shelf of quick-grab Fable dinnerware and cups is all I need.
+An upper shelf of quick-grab Fable dinnerware is all I need.

-It’s important to remember renovation projects will have snafus.
-Most deadlines will come and go.
-It’s helpful to choose a GC with a creative mind and attention to detail.
-We chose Eskan Developers because they understood our vision.
+The most important step in a kitchen renovation is choosing the general contractor.
+We chose Eskan Developers because they understood our creative vision.
 They took our coastal kitchen inspiration and brought it to life.
 And their photography skills are much better than mine.
 Thanks to the talented Alena for taking amazing photos.

+What a difference a new kitchen island, countertops, backsplash and hardware can make.
 The before and after images look like two different homes.
-What a difference a new backsplash, countertops and hardware can make.
-It feels good to have a refreshed kitchen. —Almost good enough to cook in it.
+It feels great to have a refreshed kitchen. —Almost good enough to cook in it.

 You might also like Relaxed and Casual Dining Room Inspiration.